 When Is a Child Ready to Potty Train?

 There are a number of signs to look for when deciding the right moment to introduce potty training into a young child’s life, one of which is when they begin to understand where things belong.
-It’s also when a child starts to display independence by objecting things and saying ‘no!’.
+It’s also when a child starts to display independence by objecting to things and saying ‘no!’.

 A Consistent Approach is Required

-What must be taken into account when trying to instill the correct toilet training behaviours in a childcare setting is their home routine.
-If the child’s parents have implemented a potty training structure for their little one at home, the support you provide should follow that routine as closely as is possible, despite being in a different environment.
+What must be taken into account when trying to instil the correct toilet training behaviours in a childcare setting is their home routine.
+If the child’s parents have implemented a potty training structure for their little one at home, the support you provide should follow that routine as closely as possible, despite being in a different environment.

-The best way to ensure that this happens is by communicating with parents at pickup and drop-off time, so that you know what has been working and what hasn’t.
+The best way to ensure that this happens is by communicating with parents at pickup and drop-off times so that you know what has been working and what hasn’t.
 You are essentially a stand-in for the child’s parents when they’re with you and this information will help to make sure you don’t contradict anything they’ve already learnt.